MEET THE STAFF

-Sarah started at UCAN in September of 2016.
-She completed her Associate of Applied Science in Veterinary Technology in 2012, after graduating from Brown Macke College.In the evenings, she teaches dog agility classes and spends most of her weekends showing her rescued dogs Shasta an Australian Shepherd, Hemi a Border Collie and her Sheltie, Sasha.
+Sarah started at UCAN in September 2016.
+She completed her Associate of Applied Science Degree in Veterinary Technology in 2012 from Brown Mackie College.In the evenings, she teaches dog agility classes and spends most of her weekends showing her rescued dogs Shasta, an Australian Shepherd, Hemi, a Border Collie and her Sheltie, Sasha.
 Her house is also shared with four rescue cats, Callie Marie, Tabby Jean, Thumper Ash and Stormy Faith.

 Registered Veterinary Technician